Capturing ideas and thinking on paper

 Thinking on paper

-Although I am surrounded with technology, I find I always think better on paper.
+Although I am surrounded with technology, like many people, I find I always think better on paper.
 It seems that the process of writing by hand helps me think, by making me concentrate deeper on what I am writing.
 With a keyboard, I write pretty fast.
 By hand, I write far slower.
 There’s also something about the tactile nature of a pen or pencil, which has always assisted my thought process.

 If you usually get your ideas down using a computer, give paper and pen/pencil a go.
 I have seen amazing results with my clients, when they started thinking on paper.